-As of 31 December 2018 the Bank acts as a defendant in 28 litigations.
-The total estimated amount of the related claims equals RSD 11,688 thousand.
+As of 31 December 2019, the Bank acts as a defendant in 56 litigations.
+The total estimated amount of the related claims equals RSD 37,518 thousand.

-According to the estimate of the Legal Department and the legal advisers of the Bank positive outcome is expected for the majority of the litigations.
-As disclosed in the Note 28 to the financial statements, as of 31 December 2018, the Bank established the provision for potential losses that may arise from the above litigations in the total amount of RSD 8,347 thousand.
+According to the estimate of the Legal Department and the legal advisers of the Bank positive outcome is expected for certain number of the litigations, while uncertain outcome is expected for certain number of the litigations.
+As disclosed in the Note 28 to the financial statements, as of 31 December 2019, the Bank established the provision for potential losses that may arise from the above litigations in the total amount of RSD 6,899 thousand.